-There is a pretty handy library called redux-persist that persists the global object from the application’s redux store in the local storage.
-This is useful when the javascript application breaks on page reaload which happens for example all the time when developing with hot module replacement.
+There is a very handy library called redux-persist that allows you to persist the global state of your application’s Redux store in local storage.
+This is particularly useful when your JavaScript application breaks on page reload, which often happens during development with hot module replacement.

 Store Setup